bingchen-wang/sim-panel/developer_manual.md

 #### Event provenance remains schema-constrained
 Because event rows must validate against the shared event schema, they cannot carry arbitrary top-level source metadata fields.
 The source importer therefore keeps event rows schema-pure and places only selected child-level provenance under `traces["source"]`.

-### Testing status

-The Amazon source transform is covered by dedicated tests for:
-- typed `ProductRecord` / `PersonaRecord` construction
-- `display_name` and `display_text` behavior
-- fallback from product description to features
-- product deduplication by `parent_asin`
-- event feature copying from canonical records
-- trace-field mapping
-- `t` assignment under `panelist_sequence`
-- event dropping when metadata match is required
-- persona thresholding via `min_reviews_per_persona`
-- validation of emitted event rows against `EventV0_1_0`

-The streaming path should additionally be tested for:
-- parity with in-memory output on small fixtures
-- correct shard-based persona reconstruction
-- correct `panelist_sequence` behavior
-- rejection of unsupported `global_sequence` in streaming mode
-- bounded-memory execution assumptions at the integration level

-### Future directions

-Likely next steps for the `sources/` module include:

-- adding a dedicated streaming-result type distinct from `SourceExportBundle`
-- extending the source registry with additional real-world datasets
-- adding more source-level validation and inspection commands
-- improving import-level metadata summaries
-- adding source-specific profiling and parity-test utilities
-- optionally implementing an external-sort path for streaming `global_sequence`

-The long-run role of `sources/` is to serve as the bridge between external observational data and internal sim-panel artifacts, allowing the repo to support both purely synthetic pipelines and data-backed simulation scaffolds within a common engineering framework.